For recent highlights about the Chemistry Department, check out our NEWSLETTER!

 - The opportunity for students to do internships at local chemical and technical firms.

-A recent survey showed that 100% of the 70 students who graduated in the past 5 years with a Chemistry or Biochemistry major were either employed or enrolled in graduate or medical school.
+A recent survey showed that 100% of the 70 students who graduated in the past 5 years with a Chemistry or Biochemistry major were either employed or enrolled in graduate, medical or professional school.
 Here is a breakdown of those students' current status:

 - 14% enrolled in MD or DO programs